 Peter In Kamathipura: Mumbai's Notorious Red-Light District

 After a disturbing visit to Kamathipura, Mumbai's infamous red-light district, I was left with a lot of lingering questions.
 In this article we'll go step-by-step through the process of sex trafficking that leads young girls to be trapped in places like Kamathipura, as told by an aid work based in Kathmandu.
 Then we'll analyze the events of my visit with fresh, better-informed eyes.

 [ c.
 November 2015 ]

 After a harrowing drive through the Indian Himalayas, and numerous shake-downs from Indian soldiers armed with machine guns, we finally reach the the Indian-Pakistani border.
-At it's most northerly point, here in the Himalayas, this is among the most dangerous borders in the world, but what we found was far from frightening.
+Here at it's most northerly point, this is among the most dangerous borders in the world, but what we found was far from frightening.
 Sitting almost exactly on the border, the tiny village of Turtuk felt a lot like Shangri-La.
 Here amongst the vibrant buckwheat fields and wild apricots, we'll get to know some of the kids that call Turtuk home.

 Peter Drives Over The Highest Road In The World: Khardungla Pass